 5. Lower Maintenance

-An HVAC system, furnace, plumbing, electrical, appliances and more.
+An HVAC system, roof, furnace, plumbing, electrical, appliances and more.
 Replacing or repairing these big ticket items are a part of homeownership.

 In a new home, these expenses are pushed way, way down the road.
 Statistically, it is likely that you will sell the home before needing to replace them.